solana-foundation/solana-improvement-documents/proposals/0023-consensus-and-transaction-inclusion-verification.md

 TransactionProof: A structure containing necessary information to verify if a transaction was included in the bank hash of a slot.

+`EntryProof`: An enum representing proof information that a transaction is included in an entry of a slot.
+The enum will either contain a `MerkleEntry` which includes a merkle proof that a transaction is included in its entry hash, or a `PartialEntry` which contains the root hash of its transactions.

+*Note:* Compared to sending the full list of `Entry` structs, this approach includes only the necessary information to validate 1) the hashpath from a transaction signature to an `Entry` and 2) the hashpath from the array of entries to the blockhash.
 ## Detailed Design
 The protocol interaction will be as follows:
 1. User makes a transaction using their wallet in slot N.